dshaw15/booksbykenna/book-summary/ignite-0-match.md

 ## One spark is all it takes for love to ignite.

-Campbell Mettner returns to his seaside hometown of Meringa for a weekend of cold beer and no commitments.
-But when he walks into a local café and meets Natalia, the fiery owner with no time for love, everything changes.
+Campbell Mettner returned to his seaside hometown of Meringa for a weekend of cold beer and no commitments.
+But when he walked into a local café and meets Natalia, the fiery owner with no time for love, everything changed.

 Natalia poured her life savings into her dream café.
-Romance wasn’t part of the plan—until Cam, the town’s football legend and firefighting hero, turns her world upside down.
+Romance wasn’t part of the plan—until Cam, the town’s football legend and firefighting hero, turned her world upside down.

+Love by long distance is hard enough.
+Missed calls.
+Miscommunication.

-Then the firestorm hits.
+Then the firestorm hit.

 Cam is thousands of miles away.
 Natalia is forced to flee.
 And love might be the only thing worth risking everything for.

 _**MATCH** is a steamy, emotional prequel to the IGNITE series, perfect for fans of insta love, protective firefighters, and survival romance._